-We are very grateful to our volunteers for covering the cost of transportation and lodging as they deliver these supplies, to SOS Save Our Species for covering the cost for the lemur card games, and to the Lemur Conservation Foundation for providing the Ako books!
+Thanks to our volunteers for covering the cost of transportation and lodging as they deliver these supplies, to SOS Save Our Species for the lemur card games, and to the Lemur Conservation Foundation for providing the Ako books!

-- $100: Popsicle sticks and masking tape for masks
+- $125: Popsicle sticks, masking tape, and scissors for masks

 - $200: Colored pencils and crayons

 - $225: Small projector to help create murals with schools near Masoala National Park